Order before 2PM for dispatch on the same day!

 Chess Sizing Guide

-Quick guide to matching chess pieces with a chess board.
+A guide to matching your chess pieces to your chess board.

 The official tournament guideline for placing chess pieces to a chess board suggests that the King's base diamter should be no more than 75% of the width of the squares on the chess board.
 An example of this would be a square size of 6cm supporting a King's base diameter of 4.5 cm.